ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTE.md

 ```

 This creates a loop that restarts the application, process ui and css
 files.
-For more information see its documentation.

-For more information about those scripts and their options, see their
+For more information about those scripts, see their documentation.
-documentation.

 ### Qt, Stylesheets and Palettes